 Of course, I’m aware that it’s easier to live that way on the journey that has a specific ending date than in the city where you normally live.
-Nevertheless, a little bit of relaxing would be good.
+Nevertheless, we shouldn’t take life too seriously.

 Just don’t get me wrong.
 It’s not okay to make yourself look like a total idiot but it’s also not okay to be worried about all the world’s problems.
 Why?
 Let’s move to number two!

 Do you know this scenario – a friend suggests to go somewhere, let’s say to the seaside, and everyone is super excited, positive and generally want to go?
 And then it turns up that finally no one can make it and everyone spends the weekend, checking if they already have more than two double chins.

 It happened to me several times.
 Several times as well I didn’t go to a party or rejected an invitation because I was too lazy to move my ass out of the house.
 Usually, I regretted that.
 Of course, sometimes I decided to go and I also regretted it but well, at least I tried.
 Nevertheless, normally I came back home with good memories.

 Personally, I think that sometimes all of us should act like a guy from “Yes, man!” (which I recommend, by the way, such a positive movie).

 Alright, you don’t have to agree to EVERY proposal (actually, you seriously shouldn’t do it).
 You don’t have to go out every day or even every weekend.
 Everyone has a right to feel bad or tired.
 If you feel better staying home and you don’t think that you’re missing something because of that, then great.
 It’s important to act according to your preferences and do whatever you think is right for you.